Patton: [referring to Rommel's book, 'Infantry Attacks' or 'Infanterie greift an'] Rommel... you magnificent bastard, *I read your book*!

 Patton: I won't have cowards in my army.

-Patton: The bilious bastards who wrote that stuff about individuality for the Saturday Evening Post don't know anything more about real battle than they do about fornicating.
+Patton: Now, an army is a team - it lives, eats, sleeps, fights as a team.
+This individuality stuff is a bunch of crap.
+The bilious bastards who wrote that stuff about individuality for the Saturday Evening Post don't know anything more about real battle than they do about fornicating.

 Col. Gen. Alfred Jodl: In 15 minutes, we meet with the Fuhrer.
 He will want to know how you intend to deal with Patton's forces.